voucherly/voucherly-docs/docs/guides/resources/understanding-payments.md

 4. Capture the customer’s payment.
 5. Notify the customer whether their purchase was successful on the confirmation page.

+Please look at [Separate authorization and confirm](/guides/use-cases/accept-a-payment#separate-authorization-and-confirm) for more technical information.

 :::warning
 Meal voucher Payment gateways do not support two-step process.
 :::